 I’m sure can see now how expensive this hobby can be so, I’d seriously recommend you be somewhat serious about astrophotography before you splurge the cash on a telescope, mount and a good quality camera.

 This equipment is needed so you can attach your camera to the telescope.
 They tend not to be very expensive so I guess you could say that’s a good thing right.

-If your telescope doesn’t come with one of these, considiering most astrophotography activity will be done at night, there’s always the possibility that the lens could get excessive moisture on it, maybe due to the humidity in the air or a light drizzle.
-A dew shield products the lens from these kinds of moisture.
+If your telescope doesn’t come with one of these, considering most astrophotography activity will be done at night, there’s always the possibility that the lens could get excessive moisture on it, maybe due to the humidity in the air or a light drizzle.
+A dew shield protects the lens from moisture caused as a result of dew.

 They’re also relatively inexpensive, more so for telescopes with smaller lenses but, they’re definitely no where near the price of a mount.

 This is so you can prevent any kind of shaking when attempting to take an image.
 With a remote control you’ll be able to use a delayed timer which in turn won’t cause the set up to shake and in turn creating mediocre to poor final results.